Bryanjobin/wp_compagnons/plugins/astra-sites/readme.txt

 8. Free Images by Pixabay right inside the WordPress media popup.

 == Changelog ==

+v3.4.0 - 11-August-2023
+- New: Added SureCart variation for every eCommerce based template.
+- Fix: Resolved an issue where the import progress percentage would overflow the limit.

+v3.3.0 - 02-August-2023
+- New: Added compatibility to FSE based Spectra One theme.
+- Improvement: Added Plugin Name in a few admin notices in order to make it better readable and understandable.
+- Improvement: Improved code to match the WordPress coding standards.
+- Improvement: Optimised the onboarding screens for streamlined experience.
+- Fix: Fixed an issue with the import process sequence to avoid overflow in the progress percent.

+v3.2.6 - 16-June-2023
+- Fix: An issue that occurred as a regression from v3.2.4, where CartFlows flows were not being imported.

+v3.2.5 - 15-June-2023
+- Improvement: Removed redundant functions to improve code efficiency.
+- Improvement: Improved the synchronisation process.
+- Fix: Resolved a console error issue while importing Elementor blocks that contain WPForms integration.

+v3.2.4 - 14-June-2023
+- Fix: Tightened the security of the plugin

+v3.2.3 - 22-May-2023
+- Improvement: Updated the Block Editor Template Library

+v3.2.2 - 15-May-2023
+- Improvement: Added Premium Templates for Block Editor.

+v3.2.1 - 13-April-2023
+- Fix: Template is not importing using the WP-CLI command.

+v3.2.0 - 04-April-2023
+- Fix: Backup file not created for existing customizer settings.
+- Fix: Icon for Starter Templates plugin isn’t appropriately distributed within the Elementor Editor.

+v3.1.27 - 24-February-2023
+- Fix: Templates library won't refresh after the sync process.

+v3.1.26 - 22-February-2023
+- Fix: Plugin installation from WordPress plugins dashboard fails when Starter Template is activated.

+v3.1.25 - 22-February-2023
+- Improvement: Hardened the security.

 v3.1.24 - 26-January-2023
 - Improvement: Hardened the security.